ufcg-lsd/spire-amd-sev-snp-node-attestor/README.md

 }
 ```

+You can find how to download the cert chain for your AMD secure processor following [this docs](https://www.amd.com/system/files/TechDocs/57230.pdf).

-*if you followed the instructions, the path is `/home/$USER/sev-snp-server`. (notice that you have to replace $USER with your username, env variables are not allowed in the config file)*
+*if you followed the instructions, the path is `/home/$USER/snp-server`. (notice that you have to replace $USER with your username, env variables are not allowed in the config file)*

 ## 5. Running SPIRE with the plugin.